tldr-pages/tldr/pages/common/git-commit.md

 `git commit --file {{path/to/commit_message_file}}`

-- Auto stage all modified files and commit with a message:
+- Auto stage all modified and deleted files and commit with a message:

 `git commit -a -m "{{message}}"`